Eating Disorders Family Therapy For Anorexia And Bulimia Nervosa

 Dialectical behavior therapy (DBT)

-Initially developed for borderline personality disorder, DBT is effective for individuals with eating disorders who struggle with emotional dysfunction.
+Initially developed for borderline personality disorder, DBT is supported by research and is effective for individuals with eating disorders who struggle with emotional dysfunction.
 It teaches skills to manage distress and improve relationships, which can indirectly help with disordered eating behaviors.

 Acceptance and commitment therapy (ACT)